mrchenguozheng/my-portfolio-nextjs-decapcms/public/content/posts/building-a-markdown-blog-in-next-js-with-decap-cms-a-comprehensive-guide.md

 It’s crucial to keep the Decap server running alongside your Next.js development server.
 The Decap server serves as a backend for content management, enabling the CMS to save files locally during development.
 If the Decap server is not running, you won't be able to access the admin interface or manage your content effectively.

 Additionally, please be aware that the Decap server operates an unauthenticated Express server.
 Since any client can send requests to this server, it should only be used for local development purposes.
-Also, note that the feature `editorial_workflow` is not supported in this environment.
+Also, note that the `editorial_workflow` feature is not supported in this environment.

 ## 3.3 Add Links to Admin Page

 Next, you may want to provide a navigation link to the admin page from your application.
-You can do this by modifying the file:index.tsx
+You can do this by modifying the `index.tsx` file:

 ```tsx
 // pages/index.tsx